awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `getFacet(input:completion:)`

-Gets details of the Facet, such as facet name, attributes, Rules, or ObjectType.
+Gets details of the \[Facet\], such as facet name, attributes, \[Rule\]s, or ObjectType.
 You can call this on all kinds of schema facets -- published, development, or applied.

 ``` swift
 public func getFacet(input: GetFacetInput, completion: @escaping (ClientRuntime.SdkResult<GetFacetOutputResponse, GetFacetOutputError>) -> Void)